frnhr/HomingArrow/README.md

 ### Project structure

 Code structure is somewhat uncommon for an Arduino "sketch".
-Reason for this is that different logical elements (known as "**modules**") are keept separately and with strictly defined interfaces between them.
+Reason for this is the objective to keep different logical elements (known as "**modules**") separately and with strictly defined interfaces between them.
-This keeps code clean and easy to understand, and reusable.
+This keeps code clean and easy to understand, as well as potentially reusable in other projects.

 Each module has either an `.ino` or a `.h` file, or both.
-Then are named the same, using lowercase and underscore-separated words (e.g. `my_module.ino`).
+They are named the same, using lowercase and underscore-separated words (e.g. `my_module.ino` and `my_module.h`).

 Main module, the sketch that runs other modules, is named `HomingArrow.ino` (it also has the corresponding `.h` file).
 UpperCamelCase in filename is used to distinguish it from other modules.

+>  Note that ArduinoIDE requires that main module (a.k.a. "**sketch**") file be located in a folder with the same name.
+>
+> --
+>    Good: `HomingArrow/HomingArrow.ino`
+>    Bad: `code_for_arduino/HomingArrow.ino`
+>
+> --
-Note that ArduinoIDE requires that main module (a.k.a. "**sketch**") file be located in a folder with the same name.
-This is not required by avrdude (and alternative IDEs such as Stino / Sublime Text), but a quirk of ArduinoIDE.
+>    This is not required by avrdude (and alternative IDEs such as Stino / Sublime Text), but a quirk of ArduinoIDE.

 ### Module structure